 - To lower blood pressure

 Tribulus extract can relax blood vessels and may help to lower blood pressure.

 - To enhance sexual function

 Tribulus increases sperm production in animal models, but human studies of its effects on testosterone levels gave mixed results.
-The current evidence suggests that it is not effective for increasing testosterone levels or treating erectile dysfunction.
-However, two small studies suggest that it may help female sexual dysfunction.
+The current evidence of its effects on erectile dysfunction are also not definitive.
+However, small studies suggest that it may help female sexual dysfunction.
 Large-scale studies are needed to confirm this.

 - To improve muscle strength and muscle mass